codefellows/setup-guide/system-setup/5-git.md

        = yourname@example.com
        ```

    - You'll need to copy that and paste it into GitHub.
 There are 3 ways to do this

      - Mac Users: Run `pbcopy < ~/.ssh/id_rsa.pub` to copy key to clipboard.
      - Linux / Windows Users can use `xclip` to do this
        - `sudo apt-get install xclip` installs xclip
        - `xclip -selection clipboard < ~/.ssh/id_rsa.pub` to copy key to clipboard
      - Or, you can do this the old fashioned way and Highlight the text and copy it to your clipboard
        - Note: Copy all of it, from the `ssh-rsa` to your email address at the end

    - Now that you have this in your clip board, get it into GitHub ...
      - Login to your GitHub Account
      - Go to your settings page
      - Click the down arrow next your icon on the top right and choose **"Settings"**
          ![Settings](../images/settings.png)
      - From the settings window, choose the **"SSH and GPG Keys"** menu option
          ![Settings](../images/keys.png)
      - Click the green button labeled "New SSH Key"
      - On the next screen you'll see 2 inputs
+         ![Add Key](../images/add-key.png)
-         - In the first one, give you key a name, like "My Computer"
+       - Title: Give your key a name, like "My Computer"
-         - In the second box, paste in the key you copied in the previous step
+       - Key: Paste in the key you copied in the previous step
      - Press the **Add SSH Key** button
-         ![Add Key](../images/add-key.png)

 1. Add the key to your computer's **ssh-agent**